jddelaune/nosql-challenge/README.md

 ## Try It Yourself ##

-If you would like to run this code or experiment with further analysis of the data, the data itself is provided in the Resources folder as [establishments.json](../Resources/establishments.json).
+If you would like to run this code or experiment with further analysis of the data, the data itself is provided in the Resources folder as: establishments.json

 This code was written in Python 3.10 with libraries pymong, pandas, and pprint required.